Operation Imposing Law: February developments

 On the second day of the operation U.S. and Iraqi forces pushed deeper into Sunni militant strongholds in Baghdad, mainly the Doura district in the south, where car-bombs were set off in their advance.
 In two incidents, car-bombs blew up as U.S. and Iraqi patrols passed and there were at least four civilian casualties.
-The operation began with very little resistance, and was hailed by Prime Minister Nouri al-Maliki as a "brilliant success."
+The operation began with very little resistance, and was hailed by Prime Minister Nouri al-Maliki as a "brilliant success".
 There was a steep decline in violence during the first few days, but American generals were more cautious about making judgments on its success early on, stating that the results will be seen over the course of months.

 On 17 February, Iraqi Army spokesman Qasim al-Musawi announced that attacks and killings in Baghdad had already declined by 80%.
 He also added that the Baghdad morgue usually received 40-50 bodies per day but had received only 20 in the past 48 hours.

 On 18 February, car bombings in a crowded market killed 63, which was the first major bombing since the security plan went in place.
 The insurgent counterattack continued the next day as bombs continued to go off in Baghdad and a U.S. post was destroyed by a bombing which killed two troops and wounded 29.

 On 24 February, the Iraqi Prime Minister stated that 400 militants were killed in the operation which was contradictory to the statement given two days before by a senior Iraqi Brigadier, General Qassim Atta al-Mussawi, who said 42 militants were killed and 246 captured.
 On the same day the Prime Minister gave the statement, insurgents stormed a checkpoint near Baghdad International Airport, killing eight policemen.
 Also, two suicide bombers struck in Baghdad, one in the southern part killing one person and another outside the SCIRI compound killing three.

 The next day a female bomber killed at least 41 and wounded 50 at Baghdad's Mustansiriyah University, while several Katyusha rockets simultaneously killed at least a dozen in a Shiite neighborhood and a bomb detonated near the Green Zone killing two and wounded a dozen civilians.
-The leader of the Mahdi Army, which is one of the groups that was being targeted, Muqtada al-Sadr, said on the day of the university bombing that bombs "continue to explode" in Baghdad and that the security operation was doomed.

 On 25 February, the Iraqi military announced that during heavy fighting in Baghdad, 13 Iraqi soldiers, including one officer, and 11 militants were killed and 219 militants were captured.

 The next day a bomb under a podium where the Sunni Iraqi Vice President was making a speech exploded.
 The bombing happened in the Mansour district while Adil Abdul-Mahdi was talking to municipal officials.
 The bomb missed him by a minute as he had just finished the speech and left the podium.
 The explosion left Abdul-Mahdi injured and at least ten people dead.